 Variety is the spice of life as the saying goes!
 At least for fitness I can say that much is true.

-Sometimes you want to get in some cardio but you blasted your legs yesterday so they need some rest, the arm bike is an answer to that!
+Sometimes you want to get in some cardio but you blasted your legs yesterday so they need some rest, you can't just go running after leg day, so the arm bike is an excellent way to both get your cardio in and tone up your arms.
 Especially for athletes such as cyclists!

 Not only that, but our bodies are very quick to adapt to one form of exercise and the law of diminishing returns becomes evident once we become efficient in a movement.

 That’s why switching it up with your training often will keep your muscles on their toes and help you reach your goals faster.

 Looking to buy an arm bike that is not on our list?
 Here is a guide to help you know what to look for to buy the best arm bike.